Favorite Fall Events

 Travel & Leisure named Oakland America’s Best Town for Fall Colors, and with good reason.
 Celebrate Mother Nature’s gorgeous foliage surrounding Deep Creek Lake with parades, a farmer’s market, concerts, antiques, crafts shows and even a car show.

 Have a spooktacular time!
-Come celebrate Halloween & the fall season with the Maryland Zoo in Baltimore’s 37th annual ZooBOOO!
-This year’s event will be limited to trick-or-treating.
-But that doesn’t mean we still can’t have fun!
+Come celebrate Halloween & the fall season with the Maryland Zoo in Baltimore’s 39th annual ZooBOOO!
+There will be games, prizes, contests, live entertainment, and FREE trick-or-treating!
 Wear your favorite costume, visit some of your favorite animals, and collect candy at our many trick-or-treat stations.

-This year, Free Fall Baltimore, a citywide arts celebration offering a large slate of free arts and cultural activities at participating venues throughout Baltimore, is including virtual experiences as well as in-person.
+Free Fall Baltimore is a citywide arts celebration offering a large slate of free arts and cultural activities at participating venues throughout Baltimore.

 As Halloween approaches, opt to try something spooky!
 Ghost Tours are offered all around the Old Line State and allow you to explore pubs, alleyways, shops and residences where the stories of some of Maryland’s long-gone residents come back to life.